-Floors including sub-floors

-Repair Category 1

-Notes No significant defects were apparent.
+Floors including sub-floors Repair Category 1 Notes Some cracking to concrete flooring was noted which appears typical with the age and type of property.
+Some attention to suspended timber flooring will be necessary.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.